trvlprogrammer/django_feature/README.md

 It is a simple application to track feature feedback given by user
 #
 How to setup :
-- Make sure you have python 3.6 or 3+ at your machine
+- Make sure you have python 3.6 or 3+ on your machine
 - Create a virtual environment `python -m virtual env`
 - Activate your virtual env
     - Windows : `env\Scripts\activate`